 How loud is the Makita 18V LXT Leaf Blower?

-It is relatively quiet for a Leaf Blower.
+It is relatively quiet for a leaf blower.
 At its lowest setting, it operates around 63 dB(A), and at maximum power, it typically measures approximately 83 dB(A) at ear level.
 This noise level is generally considered comfortable for operation without mandatory ear protection.

 Does the Makita 18V LXT Leaf Blower have a variable speed control?